muratcelikk/SpringFoodTown/README.md

 # Spring FoodTown Project
-This project containes Spring MVC and Hibernate using.
+This project was created in Spring MVC, Spring Security, Hibernate and RestAPI.
 And Services..